knative/docs/docs/eventing/getting-started.md

     [ root@curl:/ ]$
 ```

-To show the various types of events you can send, you will make three requests.
+To show the various types of events you can send, you will make three requests:

 1. To make the first request, which creates an event that has the `type` `greeting`, run the following in the SSH terminal: